The Roots of American Preppy Style

 New England preparatory schools, conservative protestant values and social stratification all combined to create an environment which produced the uniform we know today as the preppy look.
-Actually, what passes today as “preppy” is a fantasized ideal of make believe history.
+Actually, what passes today as ‘preppy’ is a fantasized ideal of make-believe history.
 It is a manufactured past that distorts the classically rooted values which gave birth to the preppy culture.

 This environment helped create a culture of exclusivity that had real influence.
 To say you prepped at Andover (a feeder school for Harvard) or Hotchkiss (a feeder school for Yale) could win you access to the right social circle or get you into really great parties.
 And once in the working world, to say you were a Yale man could mean getting the right job, joining the right club or vacationing on Martha’s Vineyard.

-As preps sought to instill that sense of tradition and lifestyle in their own children, they looked, of course, to their own preppy past.
-To the oak paneled lecture halls of Exeter, the squash courts of Deerfield and the rowdy but stylish nights at Choate Rosemary Hall.
+As preps sought to instil that sense of tradition and lifestyle in their own children, they looked, of course, to their own preppy past.
+To the oak-panelled lecture halls of Exeter, the squash courts of Deerfield and the rowdy but stylish nights at Choate Rosemary Hall.
 So their offspring were trucked off to the old alma mater and the cycle began again.
 But, as with so many other attempts to create a bubble of exclusivity, the prep school aesthetic eventually moved beyond its original sphere of influence.

 For the first time, preppy culture had been distilled into a portable and easy to understand resource.
 The privileged and windswept lifestyle that had taken generations of Blue Bloods to develop and refine was now a commodity to be bought and imitated.
-I often use the term “democratization,” to describe this moment in the life of prep.
+We often use the term ‘democratisation’ to describe this moment in the life of prep.
 That is because once the Preppy Handbook came out, kids across the world latched onto the most attractive aspect of the preppy life: its look, the rumpled and ironic blending of dress and casual clothes.

-The original audience for the rebellious “foul weather gear over the blazer” look was other preppies and their families.
+The original audience for the rebellious ‘foul weather gear over the blazer’ look was other preppies and their families.
 Yet, as this type of hybrid style came into its own, it seeped out into regular society.
-Eventually spreading to Madison Avenue, it was popularized by style influencers like Ralph Lauren.
-The prep boom of the 1980s waned over time due, I think, to its extreme and vibrant interpretation of the preppy culture; there was an almost cartoonish quality to the movement.
+Eventually spreading to Madison Avenue, it was popularized by iconic preppy brands like Ralph Lauren.
+The prep boom of the 1980s has waned over time due to its extreme and vibrant interpretation of the preppy culture; there was an almost cartoonish quality to the movement.

 An interesting thing has happened to the breeding grounds of prepdom too.
 If you walk through Harvard Yard or Yale’s Old Campus, you don’t see too many of the snooty old-line preps anymore.
 They are still there of course, along with Skull & Bones and the legacy kids whose wealthy parents bought their admission.
 But what you really see is that a majority of the kids milling around campus these days more closely reflect the modern world.